-The Group's Code of Conduct can be found in the Ethics & Responsibilities document in the corporate governance section of its website.
+The Group's Code of Conduct can be found in the corporate governance section of the Company's website.
 Employees who breach this code may face disciplinary action, which could result in changes to their employment.
 Where potential for a conflict of interest is identified, the Board will appoint a sub-committee specifically structured, authorised and tasked to determine the appropriate actions or responses so as to eliminate any potential for conflicts.